Dot-lua/DotWriter/README.md

 # Dotter

-This is the main wrapper for the dot.lua project
+This is the main compiler for the dot.lua project

 # Install
 You can install this by running